propsproject/props-protocol/docs/PropsController.md

 `PropsController` is also an ERC20 token by itself, called sProps. sProps tokens are in a 1:1 mapping with staked Props tokens (that is, for each staked Props token a corresponding sProps token will get minted, while for each withdrawn Props token a corresponding sProps token will get burned). sProps are not transferrable between users and they represent voting power in Props' governance system.

+As an escape hatch for possible bugs, the `PropsController` contract is pausable.
+Pausing it would simply forbid all user actions.
+The ability to pause and unpause the contract is given to a special address denoted as the Props guardian.
+Ideally, the Props guardian is a multi-sig of a few trusted addresses that, in case of bugs, can pause the contract until an upgrade that fixes the bug goes through the governance process.

 ### Architecture

 ##### Deploy AppToken

 Create and deploy a new AppToken together with its corresponding staking contract.
 The AppToken contract will be owned by the app's designated owner, while the staking contract will be owned by the `PropsController`.
+Optionally, it is possible to specify the percentage of the AppToken owner's minted tokens that should get distributed as rewards to the AppToken staking contract.

 ```solidity
 function deployAppToken(